tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 After the [contract definition transaction], the asset issuer publishes the [contract constitution transaction].
 That transaction (UTXO) defines how a contract is managed, including, among others:
 1. Validator Node Committee (VNC) composition.
 This includes the rules over how members are added or removed.
 It may be that the VNC has autonomy over these changes, or that the asset issuer must approve changes, or some other authorization mechanism.
 2. Side-chain medatada record: the consensus algorithm to be used and the checkpoint quorum requirements.
-3. Checkpoint parameters record: minimum checkpoint frequency, comitee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).
+3. Checkpoint parameters record: minimum checkpoint frequency, commiteee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).

 Then, and ONLY during the contract execution, any authorsised party can propose a change of any of those three parameters.
 The constitution changes MUST happen at checkpoints.

 Note that changes (how and when) in both side-chain metadata record and checkpoint parameters record MAY be specified in the contract constitution UTXO, inside a `RequirementsForConstitutionChange` record.
 If omitted, the checkpoint parameters and side-chain metadata records are immutable via covenant.

 ***Open questions:***
-* ***Base layer ensures that the consitution changes are enforced upon activation? how exactly? via convenants and/or scripts?***
+* ***Base layer ensures that the constitution changes are enforced upon activation?
+How exactly?
+Via covenants and/or scripts?***
 * ***How exactly is the VNC composition especified?
 This is probably better clarified in the [contract definition transaction].
 It could be a fixed list of public keys for each member or allow open committees by specifying minimum/maximum member***
-* ***In general, through the whole RFC, the integration with the base layer is an open question***
+* ***In general, throughout the whole RFC, the integration with the base layer is an open question***

 ### Stages of a constitution change
 A constitution change is composed of multiple stages.
 The base layer MUST confirm at checkpoints that the requirements specified in the contract constitution are met.

-While a constitution change proposal is not finished (i.e. the [activation stage] hasn't finished yet), the contract is still in execution so the VNC MAY produce any number of regular checkpoints transactions during that time.
+While a constitution change proposal is not finished (i.e. the [activation stage] hasn't finished yet), the contract is still in execution, so the VNC MAY produce any number of regular checkpoint transactions during that time.

 ANY number of constitution changes MAY happend in a sequence fashion or simultaneously.